Comparing the orbital angular momentum and magnetic moment of magnons in the Kagome antiferromagnet with negative spin chirality: Results and Discussion

+Since the present Hamiltonian is intended as a minimal model rather than a material-specific description, we do not assign a specific Néel temperature to the system.
+The finite-temperature results should therefore be understood as lower-temperature trends within the linear spin-wave approximation, rather than as quantitative predictions for a particular material.
+In Fig.~\ref{fig5}, we restrict the plotted temperature range to $T\le 30\,\mathrm{K}$ in order to avoid emphasizing the high-temperature regime, while retaining sufficient temperature dependence to compare the equilibrium and transport responses of the OMM and OAM.

+The thermodynamic averages of the OMM and OAM are shown in Fig.~\ref{fig5}(a).
+As the magnetic field becomes stronger, the magnitude of the OMM grows, whereas that of the OAM decreases only weakly.
+This strong field dependence of the OMM originates mainly from the pronounced peak that develops near the $\Gamma$ point, as shown in Fig.~\ref{fig3}.

-The Nernst coefficients for OMM and OAM are shown in Fig.~\ref{fig5}(b).
-In contrast to the thermodynamic average values of OMM and OAM in Fig.~\ref{fig5}(a), which exhibit markedly different responses to the magnetic field, the Nernst coefficients for OMM and OAM display similar responses.
-In particular, for the temperature-dependent Nernst coefficients shown in Fig.~\ref{fig5}(b), the OMM and OAM contributions converges as the field strength increases.
+Figure~\ref{fig5}(b) shows the Nernst coefficients associated with the OMM and OAM.
+In contrast to the thermodynamic averages in Fig.~\ref{fig5}(a), the two Nernst coefficients exhibit broadly similar temperature dependences.
+The OMM Nernst coefficient is nearly insensitive to the magnetic field, while the OAM Nernst coefficient approaches a field-independent behavior as the field strength increases.

+The spin Nernst effect of magnons has been theoretically studied for $\mathrm{MnPS_3}$ in Refs.~\cite{zyuzin2016magnon,cheng2016spin}.
+In addition, an experiment on $\mathrm{Pt/MnPS_3}$ hybrid structures reported low-temperature thermoelectric voltage signals consistent with the magnon Nernst effect, with the induced inverse spin Hall voltage estimated to be at most several tens of nanovolts~\cite{shiomi2017experimental}.
+This experimentally measured voltage is not a direct measure of the spin Nernst coefficient itself, since it also depends on interfacial spin transmission and spin-to-charge conversion in $\mathrm{Pt}$.
+Nevertheless, it demonstrates that magnon Nernst-induced transverse responses in $\mathrm{MnPS_3}$-based systems can be experimentally detectable.
+In this context, the OMM Nernst coefficient obtained in our model at $T=30\,\mathrm{K}$ and $B_{z_0}=0.05\,\mathrm{T}$ is comparable in magnitude to the theoretically estimated spin Nernst coefficient of $\mathrm{MnPS_3}$, while our OAM Nernst coefficient is about one order of magnitude larger than the value reported in Ref.~\cite{go2024magnon}.